kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// by other controllers (e.g. via Server-Side Apply) in order to prevent conflicts and manage
 	// ownership.
 	//
-	// This field cannot be modified if the .status.evictionRequestCancellationPolicy field is
-    // set to `Forbid`.
-	// It also cannot be modified once the eviction request has been completed (Complete condition is
+	// This field cannot be modified once the eviction request has been completed (Complete
-	// True).
+	// condition is True).
 	// +optional
 	// +patchMergeKey=name
 	// +patchStrategy=merge